Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/README.md

 ### 1.1.
 Scope

-The following list captures the scope of this sample:

 The following items will be provisioned as a part of this sample setup:

-   1. Azure Storage Accounts.
+- Azure Storage Accounts.
-   2. Storage Containers.
+- Storage Containers.
-   3. Data lifecycle rules.
+- Data lifecycle rules.

 Details about [how to use this sample](#2-how-to-use-this-sample) can be found in the later sections of this document.